Ultimate Southern Spain Road Trip

-Because we were driving we planned our itinerary for southern Spain making sure we made some stops that appealed to us.
+Because we were driving we planned our itinerary for the south coast of Spain making sure we made some stops that appealed to us.
 This was of course the perfect opportunity to see Gaudi’s work in Barcelona and try an authentic Valencian Paella.
 We chose this route for our southern Spain road trip as we wanted to miss Madrid and its horrendous traffic.

 It also gave us the chance to visit some other Southern Spain cities we had been researching.
 For example, in Cartagena where we got to see some brilliant Roman Ruins.
 We also made detours to the Tabernas Desert which is Europe’s only inland desert and we enjoyed some small Spanish villages with great tapa and beer.

 Andalusia’s history began around 4000 BCE, the coastline was colonized by the Carthaginians and Greeks in the 5th century and during the 9th century, the Phoenicians founded Cadiz.
 The Romans arrived in 210BCE and culture flourished then the Moors crossed the Strait of Gibraltar and invaded and named the area Al-Andalus.

 The Moorish period in Andalucia was widely considered a ‘golden age’ and the Arabs introduced crops such as sugarcane, almonds, and apricots with elaborate irrigation systems.
 Agriculture, mining and industry flourished and Andalusia became a melting pot of Muslims, Jews, Christians, Berbers and Spanish.
 This was a tolerant time and all cultures were allowed to grow and flourish.

 This vibrant mingling of cultures gave the region some incredible monuments such as the Alhambra, and Mudejar architecture, and Cathedrals such as Jaen’s and Seville’s.

 Andalusia is traditionally divided into two historical subregions: Upper Andalusia or Andalucía Oriental), consisting of the provinces of Almería, Granada, Jaén, and Málaga, and Western Andalusia or Andalucía Occidental, consisting of the provinces of Cádiz, Córdoba, Huelva and Seville.

 Getting to Andalusia

 Our road trip through Southern Spain took 3 weeks although that did include driving through France.
 You can fly into any one of the 9 international airports which serve as regional gateways.
 Five are located within Andalucia; Malaga, Seville, Almeria, Granada and Jerez, and four are located just outside Andalucia; Gibraltar, Faro, Murcia, and Alicante.